hanykumar/Task-List-Privacy-Policy/README.md

 <h1>DELETE ACCOUNT</h1>

-If you are a verified registered user, you can delete your acocunt with complete data.
+If you are a verified registered user, you can delete your account with complete data.

 Steps:
 - Login to the application